 IFF ran three workshops inviting a range of organisations to share their local knowledge and expertise to develop the habitat network.
 They did this by looking at the three key elements of the ecological coherence protocol in a specific order: habitat networks, then ecosystem services and lastly opportunity areas.
 Each meeting built on the last by reviewing knowledge and existing data using a series of maps of the Inner Forth landscape, before a final, mapped vision was produced.

 You can read about the process in detail by downloading Ecological Coherence: A Practitioners’ Guide, and Reviewing & Refining an Ecological Coherence Protocol using the Inner Forth Habitat Network Pilot & CSGN B-Lines (40Mb), which were produced following the workshops.

 Ecological Coherence: A Practitioners’ Guide explains the refined ecological coherence protocol, using the Inner Forth Habitat Network Pilot as a case study.
-It aims to help other decision makers, such as local authorities, statutory bodies like SNH and SEPA, and conservation organisations or land owners and managers, to identify where best to carry out habitat management and creation work to make the most of their potential to improve biodiversity, people’s well-being, and their economic and environmental benefits.
+It aims to help other decision makers, such as local authorities, statutory bodies like SNH (NatureScot from May 2020) and SEPA, and conservation organisations or land owners and managers, to identify where best to carry out habitat management and creation work to make the most of their potential to improve biodiversity, people’s well-being, and their economic and environmental benefits.

 Reviewing & Refining an Ecological Coherence Protocol using the Inner Forth Habitat Network Pilot & CSGN B-Lines explains the process that the two projects followed to refine and revise the EcoCo protocol, and suggests future uses for the ecological coherence approach in Scotland.